joelluellwitz/jl0724/README.md

 ### Files the Reviewer Will Care Most About

-Most of the logic the reviewer is probably interested in is in the following files:
+Most of the logic the reviewer is probably interested in, is in the following files:

 * RetailPointOfSaleImpl.java
 * RentalAgreementImpl.java